front cover of Conflict and Violence in Medieval Italy 568-1154

 Amsterdam University Press, 2022

 This collection of essays from both established and emerging scholars analyses the dynamic connections between conflict and violence in medieval Italy.
-Together, the contributors present a new critique of power that sustained both kingship and locally based elite networks throughout the Italian peninsula.
-A broad temporal range, covering the sixth to the twelfth century, allows this book to cross a number of ‘traditional’ fault-lines in Italian historiography – 774, 888, 962 and 1025.
-The essays provide wide-ranging analysis of the role of conflict in the period, the operation of power and the development of communal consciousness and collective action by protagonists and groups.
-It is thus essential reading for scholars, students and general readers who wish to understand the situation on the ground in the medieval Italian environment.
+The contributors present a new critique of power that sustained both kingship and locally based elite networks throughout the Italian peninsula.
+A broad temporal range, covering the sixth to the twelfth centuries, allows this book to cross a number of 'traditional' fault-lines in Italian historiography – 774, 888, 962 and 1025.
+The essays provide wide-ranging analyses of the role of conflict in the period, the operation of power and the development of communal consciousness and collective action by individuals and groups.
+It is thus essential reading for scholars, students and general readers who wish to understand the situation in medieval Italy.

 [more]